SAVE THE RAINFOREST

 What we do to save tropical forests

-Initiate conservation regimes in the Amazon and elsewhere in the tropics that curbs climate change and generates a continuous stream of funding for Indigenous people and local communities.
+Initiate conservation regimes in the Amazon and elsewhere in the tropics that curb climate change and generate a continuous stream of funding for Indigenous people and local communities.

 How we do it